SAP-samples/btp-services-intelligent-routing/04-Map Custom Domain Routes/README.md

 # Introduction

-In this step, you will map the endpoints of the SAP Launchpad service runtime to your custom domain using the SAP Custom Domain service.
-Both of the SAP Launchpad service URL's are mapped to the same domain.
+In this step, you will map the endpoints of the SAP Build Work Zone, standard edition service runtime to your custom domain using the SAP Custom Domain service.
+Both of the SAP Build Work Zone, standard edition service URL's are mapped to the same domain.

-This way, a user accessing the Launchpad service must not use the region-specific URL information of the particular Launchpad service tenant but simply uses the custom domain.
+This way, a user accessing the Build Work Zone, standard edition service must not use the region-specific URL information of the particular Build Work Zone, standard edition service tenant but simply uses the custom domain.

 The steps below describe the process using a custom domain bought via Azure.
 The process for a domain coming from another domain provider should be relatively similar.

-**Important:** The following steps need to be executed for both of the subaccounts running your SAP Launchpad service subscriptions
+**Important:** The following steps need to be executed for both of the subaccounts running your SAP Build Work Zone, standard edition service subscriptions

 ## Map Custom Domain Routes